 The Cubs curbed their curse _ who's next to douse a drought?

-In this Oct.
-9, 2016, file photo, Texas Rangers' Elvis Andrus, right, celebrates his solo home run with teammate Carlos Gomez during the third inning in Game 3 of the American League Division Series in Toronto.
-Now that the Cubs have broken baseball's oldest curse, who's next?
-No team from Texas has ever won the World Series.
+FILE - In this Oct.
+9, 2016, file photo, Texas Rangers' Elvis Andrus, right, celebrates his solo home run with teammate Carlos Gomez during the third inning in Game 3 of the American League Division Series... .
+FILE - In this Aug.
+30, 2016, file photo, Houston Astros' Carlos Correa and Jose Altuve celebrate the Astros' 3-1 victory over the Oakland Athletics in a baseball game, in Houston.

 Add your comments below